 You will receive the technical training of the engineer within the broader perspective of the liberal arts.
 Engineers must be aware of the social responsibilities of the profession and be able to assess and articulate the implications of new technologies.
 In fact, many engineering schools are adding more humanities courses, which are especially relevant as you move, in the course of a technical career, into decision-making positions.

 Any course of rigorous study will prepare you well for admission to law school.
 Law schools are receptive to any major in the social sciences, humanities, natural sciences, and fine arts.
 A liberal arts education at Southwestern with broad exposure to a range of disciplines provides a strong background for law school.
-While there is no Pre-Law major here, there is an active Pre-Law Society, a faculty Pre-Law Advisor (Dr. David Gaines) and pre-law advising and resources through the Center for Career & Professional Development to help students decide whether law school and the practice of law are something they wish to pursue.
+While there is no Pre-Law major here, there is an active Pre-Law Society, a faculty Pre-Law Advisor (Dr. Joseph Hower) and pre-law advising and resources through the Center for Career & Professional Development to help students decide whether law school and the practice of law are something they wish to pursue.

 Law schools seek applicants who can write well, think cogently, and handle and synthesize extensive reading assignments.
 Pre-law students should take courses that emphasize written and oral analysis, class discussion, and independent research.
 Students who take courses where these skills are developed and demonstrated become strong candidates for admission to law school.